 - Annual profit contribution per customer (for each year) multiplied by

 - % of customers retained each year, then less

 - With each yearly figure adjusted by an appropriate discount rate

-The white section of the calculator is the input and the gold section is the output.
+The top white section of the calculator is the input and the bottom gold section is the output.

-- Two customer lifetime value numbers have been provided, with the second one take into account the discount rate.
+- Two customer lifetime value numbers have been provided, with the second one takes into account the discount rate.

 - The simple ROMI is the customer lifetime value (without discounting) divided by the acquisition cost.

 - And the present value ROMI is the customer lifetime value (with discounting) divided by the acquisition cost.